electrode-io/electrode-native/docs/getting-started/getting-started.md

   }
 ```

-4) Add a method below the `render` method to send the `navigate` request when a movie is selected in the list of movies:
+4) Add a method below the `render` method to send the `navigate` request when a movie is selected in the list of movies,
+Command + S to save your JS change afterwards.

 ```javascript
   _onPressRow (movie) {